tangentyh/notes-of-tan/javaNotes.md

    - `Class getClass()` in `Object`
    - `static Class<?> forName(String className)` in `Class`
    - `T.class` if `T` is any Java type (or `void.class`)
-   - type capturing -- use `Class<T>` as a parameter for type match, when called with a class object, the type parameter `T` will be matched
+   - type capturing — use `Class<T>` as a parameter for type match, when called with a class object, the type parameter `T` will be matched

-1. `interface java.lang.reflect.Type` — superinterface for all types, implemented or extended by `Class<T>`, `GenericArrayType`, `ParameterizedType`, `TypeVariable<D>`, `WildcardType`
+1. `interface java.lang.reflect.Type` — super interface for all types, implemented or extended by `Class<T>`, `GenericArrayType`, `ParameterizedType`, `TypeVariable<D>`, `WildcardType`
    - `default String getTypeName()`
-   - generics reflection methods -- in implementing classes or sub-Interfaces
+   - generics reflection methods — in implementing classes or sub-Interfaces

-1. `interface java.lang.reflect.AnnotatedElement` -- represents an annotated element with methods getting annotations
+1. `interface java.lang.reflect.AnnotatedElement` — represents an annotated element with methods getting annotations

-1. `java.lang.reflect.GenericDeclaration` -- entities that declare type variables
+1. `java.lang.reflect.GenericDeclaration` — entities that declare type variables
    ```java
    public interface GenericDeclaration
    extends AnnotatedElement